Biogenic CO2 and accounting concepts

 How do I report biogenic CO2 emissions related to scopes 2 and 3?

-Global Reporting Initiative (GRI) requires organisations to report biogenic CO2 emissions from scope 2 (purchased electricity, heat and steam) and scope 3 separately from those scopes.
+Global Reporting Initiative (GRI) requires organizations to report biogenic CO2 emissions from scope 2 (purchased electricity, heat and steam) and scope 3 separately from those scopes.
 Other reporting standards and regulations (e.g. GHGP, CSRD / ESRS E1) only require these to be reported if they are material / relevant (would affect the decision of a stakeholder).
-In practice, few sources publish the emission factors required to make these disclosures and few, if any, organisations report these emissions.
+In practice, few sources publish the emission factors required to make these disclosures and few, if any, organizations report these emissions.

 Scope 2